kpsharath/ipl-analysis/README.md

-# IPL Analysis and Match prediction
+# IPL Analysis and Match Prediction

 The Indian Premier League is a professional Twenty20 cricket league in India contested during April and May of every year by franchise teams representing Indian cities.
 IPL is the most-attended cricket league in the world and ranks sixth among all sports leagues.